Kastobi/ci_ms3_shiftex/README.md

         - from my planning software to the exchange platform
         - from the exchange platform to my planning software
     - a dashboard to maintain status overview

+- Add logging to undo changes and spot possible problems

+- Add more user messaging (e.g. "Your offer xyz was rejected")

 ---